Questions about Photosynthesis

 Ans. (a)

-Ques.
 Which of the following is the correct statement?

-(a) heterotrops synthesise their own food
+(a) heterotrops synthesize their own food

 (b) heterotrops utilize solar energy for photosynthesis

-(d) heterotrops are capable of converting carbon dioxide and water into carbohydrates
+(d) heterotrops are capable of converting carbon dioxide and water into carbohydrates.

 Ans. (c)

-Ques.
 Photorespiration occurs in

 (a) Mitochondria